jdebloat/jdebloat/tools/jdebloat/README.md

 points to generate the call graph.

-`--prune-app` specifies that that the application code should be debloated as well as the library code.
+`--prune-app` specifies that that the application code should be debloated as well as the dependency code.

 `--remove-methods` specifies that methods should be removed in their entirety.
 By default, only their bodies are removed.